Printing with plants & natural dyes

 Each two-day workshop will cover:

-• how to choose and prepare plants for dyeing
+• how to choose and prepare plants for printing

-• different techniques of folding and tying fabrics
+• different procedures of constructing and cooking bundles

 The setting is very tranquil, with plenty of botanical materials from the property and dyer’s garden.

-Register by e-mail and secure your spot by forwarding the full workshop fee by cheque or e-transfer.
+Register by e-mail and secure your spot by forwarding a deposit of $100 by e-transfer or cheque.

 Please, no post-dated cheques.